Almost There and Back Again: A Fat Man’s Tale

 All of those and more can be mental experiences of anxiety.
 Sometimes, our brains (without our conscious decision to do so) may just say, NOPE, and shut out everything so we aren’t seeing, hearing, feeling anything around us (dissociation).
 This is rather like the “burying your head in the sand” analogy, trying to make something go away by removing it from our lived experience.

-• Adrenal glands flood the body with norepinephrine (adrenaline)
+• Adrenal glands flood the body with norepinephrine (adrenaline).

 • [more science stuff]

-• The body prepares all systems for the fight or flight for very survival
+• The body prepares all systems for the fight or flight for very survival.

 The bypassing of the pre-frontal cortex is HUGE.
 Your brain actually shuts down your ability to reason, think, make rational decisions.
 This is why it is useless and just plain cruel to tell someone having an attack or anxiety/panic to “calm down.”
 It just makes no sense and, beyond providing less than zero help, may make them want to beat the shit out of you on top of everything else.
 Instead, before doing/saying anything, image that person set you on fire and then expects you to do long division.
 Then, with that scenario in mind, proceed from a place of empathy/compassion.